InnocenteFederico/fvtt-tossACoinToYourDm/README.md

-# dropACoin
+# Drop A Coin To Your DM

-FoundryVTT module to manage money
+A simple module that provides a shortcut to add or pay money for DnD5e.